BSc Healthcare Science (Audiology) / Overview

 Attending an open day is a great way to find out what studying audiology at Manchester is like.
 Find out about our upcoming open days .

-Tuition fees for home/EU students commencing their studies in September 2017 will be £9,250 per annum.
-Future inflationary increases will be applied to each subsequent year of the course, subject to government regulations on fee increases.
+Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
+Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
 Tuition fees for international students will be n/a.
 For general information please see the undergraduate finance pages.

 Courses in related subject areas